openvinotoolkit/datumaro/site/source/api/setup.rst

 .. py:function:: setup.setuptools.setup

-   Installation of the Datumaro with use module :mod:`setuptools.setup`
+   Installation Datumaro with use module :mod:`setuptools.setup`

    :param name: name of the package.